 • You have a low sex drive.

-• You are suffering from erectile dysfunction or premature ejaculation.
+• You have erectile dysfunction or premature ejaculation.

-• You have a testicle or penile surgery.
+• You had a testicle or penile surgery.

-• You have a traumatic injury in prostate or testicles.
+• You had a traumatic injury in the prostate or testicles.

 • You have any other symptoms that require the attention of an expert.

-WHAT IS THE DO’S & DON’TS FOR LOW SPERM COUNT?
+WHAT ARE THE DOS & DON’TS FOR LOW SPERM COUNT?

 • Do exercise regularly

-• Do incorporate healthy food in the diet.
+• Do incorporate healthy food into the diet.

 • Do wear boxers and avoid wearing briefs as an inner garment.

-• Do keep sufficiently hydrated by drinking a lot of water or fresh juices.
+• Do keep sufficiently hydrated by drinking lots of water or fresh juices.

-• Do visit the doctor if you have any issues related to the reproductive system such as pain during urination or swelling in testicles.
+• Do visit the doctor if you have any issues related to the reproductive system, such as pain during urination or swelling in the testicles.

 • Do not drink excessive alcohol.